 We’re not going to use this page to hold your hand and tell you what to do and what not to do when parcel packing.
-However, we thought it would be worth mentioning how important packing is if you’re shipping items abroad – as well as talk about our own boxes which, by the way, are terrific.
+However, we thought it would be worth mentioning the importance of packing if you’re shipping things abroad – as well as talk about our own nifty boxes.

 - Our boxes are designed specifically for storage and long journeys because they’ve been chemically-hardened.
-Honestly, you could stand on an empty one.
-Of course, that’d be a bit odd but be our guest.
+Honestly, you can stand on an empty one.
+Of course, that’d be a bit weird but be our guest.

 - The large packing box we supply is large.
 It’s so large we called it a ‘Large Box’.
 It’s also known in the trade as a ‘Tea Chest Box’.
-The dimensions of the Large Box are 24” (height), 20” (depth) and 16” (width).
+The dimensions of the Large Box are 61cm (height), 51cm (depth) and 41cm (width).
 This box is particularly useful for clothes, shoes, bed linen and other items that are big and bulky but light to carry.

 - The standard packing box is called – wait for it - a ‘Standard Box’.
 In the trade, we call this one a ‘Book Box’.
-The dimensions of the Standard Box are 12" (height), 20" (length) and 16" (width).
-This box is designed to accommodate the heavier items such as books, albums and CD's – although when was the last time you put a CD in a CD player?
-Perhaps give away a few before you leave?
+The dimensions of the Standard Box are 31cm (height), 51cm (length) and 41cm (width).
+This box is designed to accommodate the heavier items such as books, albums and CDs – although when was the last time you put a CD in a CD player?
+Perhaps ditch a few before you leave?

-- The maximum weight is 66lbs.
+- The maximum weight is 30kg.
 The ‘Instant Quote’ service will let you know of the maximum allowable weight for each box for the country in question.

 - Assembly and packing instructions are printed on the flap of every box so do have a read before packing, there’s some useful stuff there.

-Remember not to exceed the maximum weight of 66lbs (or 30kg) for each item or else a charge will be applied.
-If our driver is loading their van with your boxes and lifts a box that they consider heavier than 66lbs (or 30kg), they may ask you to unpack it and spread the contents over a number of boxes.
-They don’t want to strain their back and you probably don’t want to strain yours either.
+Remember not to exceed the maximum weight of 30kg (or 66 pounds) for each item or else a charge will be applied.
+If our driver is loading his van with your boxes and lifts a box that he considers heavier than 30kg (or 66 pounds), he may ask you to unpack it and spread the contents over a number of boxes.
+He doesn’t want to strain his back and you probably don’t want to strain yours either.